AlbertoIbarra/DataViz_Course/Data Descriptions/nycflights.md

     + `dest`, the destination of the flight.

-    + `air_time`, the amount of time spent in the air in minutes.
+    + `air_time`, the amount of time spent in the air, in minutes.

-    + `distance`, the distance between the origin and destination airports in miles.
+    + `distance`, the distance between the origin and destination airports, in miles.

-* The table `planes` contains plane metadata for all plane tailnumbers (3,322) found in the FAA aircraft registry:
+* The table `planes` contains plane metadata for all the plane tailnumbers (3,322) found in the FAA aircraft registry.
+The 9 fields are:

-    + `tailnum`, the plane tail number.
+    + `tailnum`, described above.

     + `year`, the year the plane was manufactured.
+70 values missing.

     + `type`, the type of plane.